Shekoo93/MLR/README.md

 To train the model:
 Run the Training.py and save the model in output1 (you can run 10 times and save them in differnt directories from output1 to outut10)

+To train the classifiers:

+Run the Training_classifier.py.
+This saves the classifiers trained on each model (output1 to output10)

 To get the figures in the manuscript: